Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 `Authorization: Bearer <access token>`

-By combining the above code with our authentication logic from the previous section, we can now use our access token to sign requests.
+Using `adal-node`, combined with our [authentication logic from the previous section](#authcode), we can now use our access token to sign requests.

 ```javascript
 /* GET home page. */